nadia-dev/intermine-ios/README.md

 ## How to contribute?
 To contribute to Intermine iOS app, one can do the following:
 1. Write tests.
-All modules of the app need tests, including all application modules and layers.
+All modules of the app need tests, including all application models and layers.
 Writing tests is the best place to start for a new contributor, as it allows to get familiar with the codebase.
 2. Refactoring.
-Chancing a perfect code leads to better understanding of the codebase and makes the code more maintainable and clean.
+Chasing perfection leads to better understanding of the codebase and makes the code more maintainable and clean.
 3. [Github issues](https://github.com/intermine/intermine-ios/issues).
 Issues are written by developers of the application for the developers working on the application.
 Most likely, a new contributor will have trouble understanding the problem described in any particular issue.
 Try to get familiar with the codebase and contact one of the developers for more details.

 ## Dependencies